Deploying MERN on a VPS: What They Don't Tell You

 That last command creates a startup script so PM2 and your app come back up if the server reboots.

 Now I can actually close my SSH session without the app dying.
-Revolutionary.
+This is really great.

 The Deployment Problem